florimondmanca/do-api/README.md

 ## Using the CLI

 The `cli.py` script provides a few management commands.
-Make sure to always execute it in the project's root directory as `$ ./cli.py [...]`.
+You can execute it while in the project's root directory using `$ python cli.py ...` or simply `$ ./cli.py ...`.

 Commands: